manjudna/BGLDynamicWebApp/README.md

 Run docker-compose up

-Navigate to http://localhost:8080 in your browser to view the site where you can search the weather.
+Navigate to http://localhost:8080/fetch-data in your browser if you are running in docker hub to view the site where you can search the weather.

+in case you are running in docker toolbox IP should be used eg. http://192.168.99.100:8080/fetch-data